Example showing all possible functionality

 Here we set options for the logging and dataLogger object.
 This includes setting the time zone (daylight savings time is NOT applied) and setting all of the input and output pins related to the logger.

-Wifi/Cellular Modem Options
+WiFi/Cellular Modem Options

 This modem section is very lengthy because it contains the code with the constructor for every possible supported modem module.
 Do NOT try to use more than one modem at a time - it will NOT work.